Qbix/Method/README.md

 export function (someClosureVariable, someOtherClosureVariable) {

   /**
-   * @class @.Users // make sure YUIDoc categorizes it correctly */
+   * @class Users // or whatever your documentation is */

   /**